gcs

 Travel expenses: Depending on your location and the application process, you might incur travel expenses for attending appointments, interviews, or medical examinations.

-Form I-90 replacement card fee: There is a $45 fee for a replacement Permanent Resident Card (Green Card).
+Form I-90 replacement card fee: There is a $45 fee for a replacement Permanent Resident Card.
+This occurs in rare, error cases.

 Additional Green Card cost considerations: